Mental Health Facilities Kenton, OH

 Blanchard Valley Hospital - 26.1 miles from Kenton, OH

-Blanchard Valley Hospital is a mental health treatment center in Findlay, Ohio, located at 1900 South Main Street, part of the 45840 zip code.
+Blanchard Valley Hospital is a mental health clinic in Findlay, OH, located at 1900 South Main Street, in the 45840 zip code.
 Blanchard Valley Hospital provides hospital inpatient treatment.
-Blanchard Valley Hospital also offers behavior modification, activity therapy and group therapy to young adults, adults and seniors 65 or older.
-Blanchard Valley Hospital supports people with serious mental illness.
-Blanchard Valley Hospital also provides integrated primary care services, legal advocacy and family psychoeducation.
+Blanchard Valley Hospital offers activity therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Blanchard Valley Hospital also supports people with serious mental illness.
+More services at Blanchard Valley Hospital include diet and exercise counseling, integrated primary care services and suicide prevention services.

 Learn More